Slimefun/Slimefun4/.github/CODE_OF_CONDUCT.md

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement on our [Discord Server](https://github.com/TheBusyBiscuit/Slimefun4#discord).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders (labelled on Discord as "Admins" or "Moderators") responsible for enforcement on our [Discord Server](https://github.com/TheBusyBiscuit/Slimefun4#discord).
-If you want your issue to be handled discreetly, message `TheBusyBiscuit#2610` or `Walshy#9709` privately on discord and state your concerns.
+If you want your issue to be handled discreetly, message `TheBusyBiscuit#2610` or `Walshy#9709` privately on Discord and state your concerns.

 All complaints will be reviewed and investigated promptly and fairly.
 All community leaders are obligated to respect the privacy and security of the